 Are you a Florida resident with a disability?
 Or are you a disabled parking placard holder from another state or country who is planning to visit Florida?
 Like most U.S. states, Florida has a few unique aspects to its disabled parking scheme.
-Here is everything you need to know about disabled parking in Florida.
+Here is everything you need to know about handicap parking in Florida.

 Who Is Eligible?

 A person qualifies for disabled parking in Florida if they suffer from a heart condition, lung disease, arthritis, any neurological or orthopedic problem, have poor eyesight, require the use of a wheelchair, crutches or cane, or cannot walk 200 feet without needing to pause for rest.